 Sets the default duration of inactivity in milliseconds after which a login is required.

-Default: 600000 property omero.threads.background\threads omero.threads.background\threads property omero.threads.background\timeout omero.threads.background\timeout property omero.threads.cancel\timeout omero.threads.cancel\timeout
+property omero.threads.background\threads

+omero.threads.background\threads

-Number of threads from the max\threads pool that can be used at any given time for background tasks like import.
-Default: 10 omero.threads.idle\timeout property omero.threads.max\threads omero.threads.max\threads
+Number of threads from the min\threads pool that can be used at any given time for background tasks like import.
+Note that if this value is less than min\threads, min\threads will limit the number of background tasks which can run simultaneously.

+property omero.threads.background\timeout

+omero.threads.background\timeout